 A large new building on the site of the palace of the French Bishop, stands immediately inside of Prescott Gate.
-Within these walls were lately the whole collective wisdom of the province.

-HOTELS.
+Within these walls the whole collective wisdom of the province is now assembled.
+The walls, however, are only brick, the building being erected by a gentleman from Upper Canada, altogether insensible, it would seem, to the beauty of the site.
+When the Government removes to Ottawa it is to be used as a Post Office.